Heat pump smells bad

 HVAC

-If the smell is mild, you may be able to address it yourself by cleaning the unit and checking for any visible issues.
-However, if the smell is strong or persistent, it's best to call a professional HVAC technician to diagnose and resolve the problem.
-They will have the expertise and equipment to properly identify and fix the issue, ensuring your heat pump is running safely and efficiently.
+If the odor is mild, you may be able to address it yourself by cleaning the outdoor unit, changing the air filter, and ensuring proper drainage.
+However, if the smell is strong or persistent, it's best to call in a professional HVAC technician to diagnose and repair the issue.
+They can thoroughly inspect the system, identify the root cause, and make any necessary repairs or replacements to restore proper operation and eliminate the unpleasant odor.

 Step-by-Step Guide